 Submit URL to Bing

 The easiest and fastest way to get your pages crawled by Bing is using Submit URL to Bing.
 No login required, simply submit your URL here.
 If you’ve made the major changes to your website such as uploading or removing many pages at once, it is better to submit a sitemap to Bing Webmaster Tools.

 Bing Webmaster Tools For Bing SEO

 Unlike Google, Bing actually provides a complete checklist for Bing SEO best practices on the Bing webmaster guidelines page.
 One of the features worth mentioning on Bing Webmaster Tools is the SEO Reports tab.
-SEO reports for Bing analyzes your website and gives you a list of SEO suggestions and weaknesses based on the 15 Bing SEO Best Practices checklist.
+SEO reports for Bing analyze your website and give you a list of SEO suggestions and weaknesses based on the 15 Bing SEO Best Practices checklist.

 Yandex Webmaster Tools